What’s the Difference Between Spirit, Soul, and Body?

 Why is this important?
 Because the words sinful nature are not in the Bible.
 The original Greek word is sarx which means the flesh.
 Sarx doesn’t mean sin and it doesn’t mean nature–it means the flesh.
 So each time you read the words sinful nature in the older version of the NIV, you can scratch through it and write “the flesh”–literally.

 This matters because your body is your flesh, one of the three parts of you.
 Your flesh is not the flesh.
 Your flesh doesn’t have a sinful nature nor is it sinful.
-In fact, it’s holy (See 1 Thessalonians 5:23).
+In fact, it’s holy (see 1 Thessalonians 5:23).
 There’s nothing wrong with anyone’s flesh.
 It is a suit to wear.
 God likes our flesh, it was His idea.
-So any sinful desire you have comes from the power of sin through your flesh, equalling the flesh.
-The flesh even offers sinful thoughts through our brain.
+So any sinful desire is not even your desire but comes from the flesh presenting itself to you or an old unrenewed mindset.
+Then you have a choice to walk that way or not (see Galatians 5:16-26, Romans 8:1-13).

 “sin is crouching at your door; it desires to have you, but you must rule over it.”
 (See Genesis 4:7)

 Do you see that it desires?
-This power of sin–not us acting on it, which is called “committing sins”– but sin by itself, it is a separate entity from us and has nothing to do with us as Christians.
-It is a tumor, so to speak.
-It’s in us, but it’s not us.
-Christ, who now lives in you, He has defeated the power sin had over your spirit!
-He did so by killing off your old spirit and giving you a new, perfect spirit which is already seated in heaven with Him!
-(See Romans 6:6-7, Colossians 1:22, Ephesians 2:6).
+The power of sin by itself?
+Also, we can see it is a separate entity from us and has nothing to do with us as Christians because we’ve died to it supernaturally.
+It is a tumor, so to speak—it is in our physical bodies, but it is not our physical bodies.
+Christ, who now lives in you, has defeated the power sin had over you.
+He did so by killing off your old spirit, on the Cross, and giving you a new, perfect spirit which is already seated in heaven with Him through His resurrection!
+(See Romans 6:1-13, Colossians 1:22, Ephesians 2:6).

 Therefore, Christian, you are not at battle with yourself.
 Yourself is good!
 Yourself is holy!
 Yourself is settled up with God forever because of Christ making His home in you!
 (See Hebrews 7:25, 10:10, John 14:23).
-So, the power of sin–which is everywhere on this planet like gravity–it tries to influence your flesh each day (see Romans 7, Galatians 5).
-But as we walk by our true selves–perfect spirits–we overcome sin as it takes a back seat.
-We now know we’ve been remade to not act on sin’s influence in our flesh.
+So, the power of sin–which is everywhere on this planet like gravity–it tries to influence you each day, but you’re dead to it supernaturally (see Romans 7, Galatians 5).
+As we walk by our true selves, its desires don’t come to fruition because we know we’ve been remade to not act on sin’s influence in our flesh.
 Paul explains this to the Romans:

 “Don’t let sin reign in your mortal body so that you obey its desires” (Romans 6:12).

-As for our flesh, it is but a tool.
-Tools do what the person holding it decides.
+One final thing about our bodies: our flesh is but a tool.
+Tools do what the person holding them decides.
 A hammer can’t hammer itself.
-As heaven-ready people, we have God’s desires written on our spirits which is now supposed to guide our flesh (see Hebrews 10:16).
-We want what God wants, we really do!
-So we live that out through our bodies!
+As supernatural children of God—spirits—we have His desires written on us, which now guides our actions and attitudes (see Hebrews 10:16).
+We want what God wants—we really do!
+So, we live that out through our bodies!

-However!
-We, perfect spirits, children of God, are still responsible for walking according to our true, holy selves.
-At any point in time we can choose to walk by a manner that does not match up with our identity in Christ–but, we cannot out-sin our perfect identity!
-(See Romans 5:20).
-Because of Jesus already taking on the full punishment of our sin at the Cross, even when we do sin, our spiritual perfection stays sealed up forever!
-(See Ephesians 4:30, 1 John 2:1).
+At any point in time, however, we can choose to walk in a way that doesn’t match up with our identity in Christ, but we cannot out-sin our perfect identity!
+Why not?
+Because Jesus already took on the full punishment of our sins at the Cross.
+Therefore, even when we do sin, our spiritual perfection stays sealed up forever!
+(See Romans 5:20, Ephesians 4:30, 1 John 2:1).

-So this begs the question, “Then why not go ahead and call up Guinness to record our new sinning record?
+This raises the question: “Then why not go ahead and call up Guinness to record our new sinning record?
 After all, choosing to act on sin won’t change my identity in Christ.”
-Paul knew the Romans would ask something on the lines as this.
-So he made clear that our perfect spirits weren’t made to sin, as in, sin will never match up or feel right permanently no matter how much we do it!
+Paul knew the Romans would ask something along those lines, so he made it clear that our new spirits weren’t made to sin; as in, expressing sin will never make sense permanently, no matter how much we do it, because we are no longer in it!
 Just look:

-“What shall we say, then?
-Shall we go on sinning so that grace may increase?
+“What shall we say then?
+Are we to continue in sin that grace may abound?
 By no means!
-We are those who have died to sin; how can we live in it any longer?”
+How can we who died to sin still live in it?”
 (Romans 6:1-2)

-Paul is saying, “Listen, you are now an eagle!
+Paul is reminding them about what happened to them—their identity.
+He’s saying, “Listen, you are now an eagle!
 I know you were born a chicken, but you are not a chicken any longer!
-Why would you want to sit in that barnyard with those other chickens, pecking around on the ground?!
+Why would you want to sit in that barnyard with those other chickens, pecking around on the ground?
 You were made for more!
 You are regal!
 Stop acting like someone you’re not!
-You weren’t made for KFC buckets, you were made to soar!”
+You weren’t made for KFC buckets; you were made to soar!”

-So lastly, what is the soul?
+So, lastly, what is the soul?
 It’s our mind, free will, and emotions.
 Another way to look at our soul is this: it’s our thinker, our chooser, and our feeler.
-Plainly stated, your soul is what expresses you at any point in time.
-Your soul gives off a flavor of you at any particular moment, but that taste does not change your substance.
-Happy, sad, mad, glad, indifferent–you are still a child of God!
+Your soul is the beautiful spark that makes you unique—consciousness, some call it.
+Your mind is your inner toolkit for thoughts and ideas; your emotions are like the passing weather that can feel sunny or stormy.
+Free will is your internal power to choose your own path, acting as your navigator, deciding which way to go regardless of the winds around you.
+Plainly stated, your soul is what expresses you at any point in time, giving off a flavor—but that taste does not change your substance.
+Happy, sad, mad, glad, indifferent—you are still a child of God!

-So today, my friends, know this: God gave you your flesh so that you can be a part of this physical world.
-He gave you your soul so that you can enjoy this world and make your own choices.
+So today, my friends, know this: God gave you your flesh so you can be a part of this physical world.
+He gave you your soul so you can enjoy this world and make your own choices.
 One of those choices He longs for you to make is to believe Jesus has forgiven you.
-As for your spirit, God made you a spirit so that you can live on forever in heaven with Him.
-But not just that, He also made you a spirit so that He can come and live with you, right now, today.
+When you do, your spirit is made brand new and you’ll live on forever in heaven with Him!
+But more than that, He makes His home in your spirit, your soul, and your body—unified and complete in Him right now.

-A prayer for you: Heavenly Father, thank you for teaching me the truth of my own trinity, my body, soul, and spirit.
-With this knowledge, I understand so much more about myself and your grace.
-I ask that you continue to teach me more so that I can go deeper into your wisdom.
+A prayer for you: Heavenly Father, thank you for teaching me the truth of my own trinity—my spirit, soul, and body.
+With this knowledge, I understand so much more about myself and Your grace.
+I ask that You continue to teach me more so that I can go deeper into Your wisdom.
 Thank you.
-Right now, I lift up all who are reading this, directly to you.
-So many of them have been taught that their poor choices define them, and they do not.
-I ask that you open up their minds to the truth of their spiritual perfection!
-Teach them that as believers, you now live in them, and they’ve been completely remade for good!
-Now that they know this truth, help them to live it out as they simply be themselves in Christ!
+Right now, I lift up all who are reading this directly to You.
+So many of them have been taught that their poor choices define them, but they do not.
+I ask that You open their minds to the truth of who they are because they’ve trusted Jesus.
+Teach them that as believers, You now live in them, and they’ve been completely remade for good.
+Now that they know this truth, help them to live it out as they simply rest and be themselves.
 In Jesus’ name I pray, amen.